-This percentage is based on number of employees divided by number of employees volunteering.
+This percentage is based on the total number of employees across the Group (including JVs) divided by number of employees volunteering.
 The number of employees volunteering is based on actual volunteering, not on employees registered for volunteering activities.

 3. KPI: Employee hours spent volunteering